marshal003/hitree/README.md

 - Printing report - count of dir and files
 - Including / Excluding hidden files in result
 - Controlling Max Level in the output
+- Output Tree Structure as JSON on Console
+- Output Tree Structure in file

 ## Download & Install